adventuretc/Spicetify-HideImages-Extension/Readme.md

 - the cover art of the currently playing track on the lower left.
 - the cover art when you view an album.
 - background images of artists.
+- the covert art (so-called photo) of Playlists (the main image of the playlist on the playlist's own page)
+- censoring Playlist images on Artist Overview pages.
 - every cover art on artist overview pages except playlists.
 - everything in the "Queue" view.
 - everything in the "Recently played" view.